michieltjampens/dcafs/docs/Basics.md

 * `!idle` executed when idle is resolved
 * `close` executed when it's closed

-These can be added with the command `ss:addcmd,id,when:data`
+These can be added with the command `ss:id,addcmd,when,data`

 So the main difference is that hello and wakeup send data to somewhere, while open,idle and close are local commands.